-4 Non-Current Financial Assets:
+4 Non-Current Financial Assets :

-Particulars As at March 31, 2021 As at March 31, 2020 (i) Loans Other than related parties (Secured and considered good) - - Less: Current portion disclosed under "Current Financial Assets - Loans" (refer Note 12) - - (A) - - To related parties (Secured and considered good) - - Less: Current portion disclosed under "Current Financial Assets - Loans" (refer Note 12) - - (B) - - Total (A + B) - - (ii) Other financial assets Non - Trade Investments - Unquoted The Shamrao Vithal Cooperative Bank Ltd. 400 (400) Equity Shares @ Rs.25 each 0.10 0.10
+As at As at Particulars March 31, 2021 March 31, 2020 (i) Loans Other than related parties (Secured and considered good) -Less: Current portion disclosed under "Current Financial Assets --Loans" (refer Note 12) (A) -To related parties (Secured and considered good) Less: Current portion disclosed under "Current Financial Assets - Loans" (refer Note 12) (B) --Total (A + B) --(ii) Other financial assets Non - Trade Investments - Unquoted The Shamrao Vithal Cooperative Bank Ltd. 400 (400) Equity Shares 0.10 0.10 @ Rs.25 each

 Particulars As at As at

-Particulars March 31, 2021 March 31, 2020
+March 31, 2021 March 31, 2020

 Security deposits 30.66 30.80

 Total 30.76 30.90

-5 Deferred Tax Assets / (Liabilities) (Net):
+Deferred Tax Assets / (Liabilities) (Net) : 5

-Particulars As at As at Deferred tax liabilities March 31, 2021 March 31, 2020 Excess of depreciation / amortisation on property plant and equipment under tax law over depreciation / amortisation provided in accounts 2.81 9.73 Effective portion of gain / (loss) on hedging instruments in cash flow hedge - - (A) 2.81 9.73 Deferred tax assets Provision for employee benefits - - Provision for expenses - - Provision for credit loss allowance on trade receivables - - Effective portion of gain / (loss) on hedging instruments in cash flow hedge (B) - - Net deferred tax assets / (liabilities) (B - A) (2.81) (9.73)
+Rs.
+In Lakhs As at As at Particulars March 31, 2021 March 31, 2020 Deferred tax liabilities Excess of depreciation / amortisation on property plant and equipment 2.81 9.73 under tax law over depreciation / amortisation provided in accounts Effective portion of gain / (loss) on hedging instruments in cash flow hedge (A) 2.81 9.73 Deferred tax assets Provision for employee benefits Provision for expenses Provision for credit loss allowance on trade receivables Effective portion of gain / (loss) on hedging instruments in cash flow hedge (B) Net deferred tax assets / (liabilities) (B-A) (2.81) (9.73)

-Movement in deferred tax assets / (liabilities) net:
+Movement in deferred tax assets / (liabilities) net :

-Particulars Property, plant and equipment Provision for employee benefits Reclassification on Adoption of Ind AS 116 Effective portion of gain / (loss) on cash flow hedge Total

-As at April 1, 2019 - - - - - -

-(Charged) / credited to :

-Statement of Profit and Loss - - - - - -

-Other Comprehensive Income - - - - - -

-As at March 31, 2020 14.33 - - - - 14.33

-(Charged) / credited to :

-Statement of Profit and Loss 2.81 - - - - 2.81

-Other Comprehensive Income - - - - - -

-As at March 31, 2021 17.14 - - - - 17.14
+Rs.
+In Lakhs Provision for Reclassification Provision for Effective portion of Property, plant Particulars employee on Adoption doubtful trade gain / (loss) on cash Total and equipment benefits of Ind AS 116 receivables flow hedge As at April 1, 2019 ---. .
+(Charged) / credited to: Statement of Profit and Loss Other Comprehensive Income --- As at March 31, 2020 14.33 -14.33 (Charged) / credited to: Statement of Profit and Loss 2.81 2.81 Other Comprehensive Income As at March 31, 2021 17.14 - --17.14

 Deferred tax is measured using the tax rates and the tax laws enacted or substantively enacted at the reporting date.
 Deferred tax liabilities are recognized for all taxable timing differences.
 Deferred tax assets are recognized for deductible timing differences only to the extent that there is reasonable certainty that sufficient future taxable income will be available against which such deferred tax assets can be realized.
 In situations where the Company has unabsorbed depreciation or carry forward tax losses, all deferred tax assets are recognized only if there is virtual certainty supported by convincing evidence that such deferred tax assets can be realized against future taxable profits.
 At each reporting date, the Company re-assesses unrecognized deferred tax assets.
 It recognizes unrecognized deferred tax assets to the extent that it has become reasonably certain or virtually certain, as the case may be, that sufficient future taxable income will be available against which such deferred tax assets can be realized.
-The carrying amount of deferred tax asset to the extent that it is no longer reasonably certain or virtually certain, as the case may be, that sufficient future taxable income will be available against which deferred tax asset can be realized.
+The carrying amount of deferred tax assets are reviewed at each reporting date.
+The Company writes-down the carrying amount of a deferred tax asset to the extent that it is no longer reasonably certain or virtually certain, as the case may be, that sufficient future taxable income will be available against which deferred tax asset can be realized.
 Any such write-down is reversed to the extent that it becomes reasonably certain or virtually certain, as the case may be, that sufficient future taxable income will be available.